M3wP/Monopoly/C64/readme.md

   owed player (not the bank as per other cards, except above).
 Again, just to be clear.
 Any number of players may lose to the owed player and the owed player may not get all of the money.
-* If you roll for the third time in attempting to get out of gaol, you cannot then use a Get Out of Gaol Free card.
-This is due to the fact that the standard rules do not specifically allow it and the gaol rules are quite specific.
+* If you roll for the third time in attempting to get out of jail (gaol), you cannot then use a Get Out of Jail (Gaol) Free card.
+This is due to the fact that the standard rules do not specifically allow it and the jail (gaol) rules are quite specific.
 * When rolling for first turn, the lowest player wins when there is a tie.
 Player one would win over player six.
 The standard rules do not